vladlen-beilik/docker/README.md

 # Introduction
-Spacedock is a full PHP development environment for Docker.
+Laradock is a full PHP development environment for Docker.

 It supports a variety of common services, all pre-configured to provide a ready PHP development environment.